 In my free time I enjoy watching baseball, taking photographs, and reading nineteenth century Dutch theologians.
 For fun I administrate hermanbavinck.org.

-Email/comments.
 I’m grateful for your readership and would love to hear from you.
-You can leave a comment on any post to get in touch.
-Often I can respond to email but sometimes that’s not possible due to my schedule:
+Often I can respond to email but sometimes my schedule prohibits it:

 crede.ut.intelligas AT mac.com